Daksha Nagarkar: Career

-Daksha nagarkar made her debut with AK Rao PK Rao (2014).
+Daksha nagarkar made her debut at the age of 19 with AK Rao PK Rao (2014).
 She later acted in Hora Hori in 2015 directed by Teja.
 Reviewing her performance in Hora Hori, Sangeetha Devi Dundoo of The Hindu wrote: "Daksha has a reasonably good screen presence and shows promise."
 Owing the film's shoot, Nagarkar could not attend her first year final exams and failed.
 Subsequently, she decided to take a break from films and complete her graduation in Bachelor of Business Administration.

 Three years later, Nagarkar returned to cinema with the coming of age film Husharu (2018).

 In 2021, she played a youngster addicted to gaming in Zombie Reddy.
 A critic from The Hindu called her performance "effective" while Firstposts Hemanth Kumar wrote that Nagarkar got her share of glory in the action-filled moments.
 In 2022, Nagarkar appeared in the dance number "Entha Sakkagundiro" in Bangarraju, alongside Naga Chaitanya.
 Later that year, she has signed to appear in the Ravi Teja-starrer Ravanasura.